 Our holiday weeks are held in beautiful parts of the UK.
 We choose special centres that will mean our holidays are unforgettable.

-These are the 6 centres we’ve chosen to be home to our Superweeks this year; Moor Park, Penn Wood, Frank’s Place and Edgmond Hall, Abberley Hall, and White Hall.
+These are the 5 centres we’ve chosen to be home to our Superweeks this year: Hudnall Park; White Hall; Moor Park; Frank’s Place; and Edgmond Hall.

 Moor Park, nr.
 Ludlow, Shropshire.